 Salvatore Conte explains his struggles with his faith and beliefs.
 He and the other POWs had to listen to Chinese propaganda lectures stating that they were fools for believing in Wall Street and America.
 He explains that they were also told that they should sign a petition to be released, but they all refused.
-Salvatore Conte became a political activist for the soldiers which led to him being isolated from the rest of the POWs.
+He shares he became a political activist for the soldiers which led to him being isolated from the rest of the POWs.

 Salvatore Conte explains that he was placed in an isolation box for eight months since he was considered a leader among the POWs.
 He remembers being in the box from May through December 1952 and was only let out twice a day to use the bathroom.
 One time he was marched over to a hillside to be killed by the Chinese, but they allowed him to live and he was placed back into the box.

 Salvatore Conte recalls his transfer to another camp where he was placed with 21 other soldiers who were considered the most dangerous POWs.
 On May 1, 1953, he was transferred out of this section with the rest of the soldiers and he was given better food.
 On Aug.
 27, 1953, he remembers he was released at Panmunjom where he told his story to newspaper reporters who published his story across America.